Your Guide To Divorce Lawyer Fees In Singapore

 1. Start The Divorce Process And Apply For Divorce To Dissolve The MarriageYou file and serve the Writ of Summons and Statement of Claim on your spouse.
 Your spouse must respond within 8 days, confirming whether your spouse will challenge or contest the Divorce.
 A Contested Divorce and Trial is a long, painful and expensive process – you and your witnesses must give evidence during Court sessions and hearings after which the Court will make a decision and deliver its judgement.
 However, if you both agree and do not contest that the irretrievable breakdown of your marriage has occurred, then at least Stage 1 of the Divorce process won’t need a trial and you can continue directly to deal with the Ancillary Matters. |

-2. Memorandum Of Appearance & DefenceIf your spouse contests the Divorce, he must file these 2 documents in Court.
-The Memorandum of Appearance confirms that he’ll be participating in the Divorce and Court process.
+2. Memorandum Of Appearance & DefenceIf your spouse contests the Divorce, he must file these two documents in Court.
+The Memorandum of Appearance confirms that he will participate in the Divorce and Court process.
 The Defence summarises your spouse’s main reply to your claims stated in your Statement of Claim. |

-3. Interim JudgementUpon reviewing the divorce proceedings, if the Court agrees that there’s enough evidence to show that the marriage has irretrievably broken down, an Interim Judgement will be granted that dissolves the marriage.
+3. Interim JudgementUpon reviewing the divorce proceedings, if the Court agrees that there’s enough evidence to show that the marriage has irretrievably broken down, an Interim Judgement will be granted to dissolve the marriage.
 This decree initially dissolves the marriage, transitioning the Singapore divorce process into the phase where Ancillary Matters such as child maintenance, financial support, and division of purposes assets acquired during the marriage are addressed. |

 4. Communication, Discussion, Negotiation & MediationYou and your spouse discuss and negotiate to try to reach a compromise or settlement – this helps you both avoid going through a painful, messy and fiercely contested divorce and trial.
 These discussions can take place via Family Dispute Resolution Conferences (FDRCs) and Counselling Sessions organised by the Family Justice Court. |